-There’s a huge demand for the knowledge and skills this two-year course teaches.
-Get ready for a rewarding career in the areas of computing that interest you the most.
+There’s a huge demand for computer science knowledge and skills.
+Get ready for a rewarding career in the areas of computing that interest you the most by studying on our Computer Science FdSc degree course in King's Lynn.

 You’ll develop the theoretical, technical and practical understanding you need to catch the eye of employers.
 There’ll be lectures and seminars combined with work-based learning and plenty of course options to personalise your studies.

-Year one provides a detailed introduction to computer systems, design and programming and you’ll apply what you learn on your first work placement.
-Year two covers specialisms such as databases, software engineering and networks – and there’s a further work placement.
+Year 1 provides a detailed introduction to computer systems, design and programming and you’ll apply what you learn on your first work placement.
+Year 2 covers specialisms such as databases, software engineering and networks – and there’s a further work placement.

 Whatever branch of technology you want to enter, from mobile apps to international business systems, supercomputer research to the web, this course is a solid step in the right direction – to a good job or towards higher qualifications and research.